 The proposed project will create no new untreated discharges.
-Total impervious area post-development will be decreased in comparison with existing conditions.
+Total impervious area post-development will increase by approximately 6% within the proposed limit of work.

 Standard 2: Peak Rate Attenuation

 Both existing and proposed conditions were modeled using HydroCAD computer software.
 The results of this analysis are presented in Table 1.